donrolling/GunslingerCLI/README.md

 - create a nupkg in the PackageOutputPath location
 	> dotnet pack
 - install the tool globally
+	When using local source
 	> dotnet tool install -g --add-source ./nupkg GunslingerCLI

+	When using Nuget source
+	> dotnet tool install -g GunslingerCLI

 **Update the tool**
+When using local source
 > dotnet tool update -g --add-source ./nupkg GunslingerCLI

+When using Nuget source
+> dotnet tool update -g GunslingerCLI

 **Uninstall the tool**
 > dotnet tool uninstall GunslingerCLI -g